Molajo/Molajo/extensions/templates/sample/README.md

 The following are special purpose page formats that should be available in each template:

-* **default** page layout is only selected when a special layout is needed, otherwise, Molajo will use the default page layout.
+* **default** good candidate for the primary layout as Molajo will use this if nothing is specified.
 * **error** used if Molajo is unable to process the request due to a problem like a 404-page not found or a 500-component not found condition.
 * **logon** necessary for templates used by applications requiring logon, like the administrator or an intranet.
 * **offline** during site development or maintainance, an application can be configured to appear offline and not allow visitors without appropriate access to enter.
 This page layout is used to inform visitors of the situation.